Tuesday, October 14, 2025

 Dear Parishioners,

-Having recently returned from my retreat with the Trappist monks, I certainly had much time to think and pray.
-My stay at the monastery was a type of desert experience, withdrawing from the world and primarily praying the Liturgy of the Hours and concelebrating daily Mass with the monks.
+I am writing this column as I attend my annual retreat, again with the Trappist monks.
+A silent retreat affords me much time to think and pray.
+My stay at the monastery is often described as a type of desert experience, withdrawing from the world and primarily praying the Liturgy of the Hours (also sometimes called the Divine Office or Breviary) and concelebrating daily Mass with the monks.

-Coming back to my parish routine, I realize just how noisy our world is.
+Away from my parish routine, I realize just how noisy our world is.
 We seem to be controlled and dominated by the internet, the television, the radio, our cell phones, etc. These factors make it very difficult to listen to God.
 Silence is very necessary to our daily lives if we want to have a serious spiritual life.
+Noise often distracts us from the quiet voice of God.

 We are in a period of intense spiritual warfare and confusion in the world.
 If we just ignore the signs of the time and go on with our routines, at some point—perhaps at a time of sickness or death—we will have a serious spiritual awakening.
 We need to pay close attention to the Gospel message of Jesus Christ and to the over 2000 years of rich tradition faithfully handed down to us in the Catholic Church.

 Satan is very real.
+He is a fallen angel, a spiritual being.
 As God is the essence of love, the devil, in contrast, is pure evil.
 He hates humanity.
 He tries to destroy it, debase it, confuse it, cause it to abandon the true God and serve false gods.
+Satan is not our friend.
+In fact, he seeks the following:

 • The destruction of humanity.
 Think of the destruction of our preborn children by the millions.
+Think of assisted suicide and euthanasia.
+Pay attention to the contraceptive mentality when it comes to families.
 Consider the continual violence, war and terrorism throughout the world.

 • The debasement of humanity.
 Pornography reduces the human person to base animal acts rather than life-giving love.
 Artificial contraception and abortion throw human fertility back in the face of God claiming a type of absolute control of our “reproductive rights.”
 The rampant addictive behavior (drugs, alcohol, pornography, gambling, etc.) of so many illustrates a loss of control within human nature.

 • The confusion of humanity.
-We are facing many scandals in the Church, the undermining of the moral credibility of the church hierarchy, the questioning of traditional institutions such as marriage and family, etc.
+We have faced many scandals in the Church, the undermining of the moral credibility of the church hierarchy, the questioning of traditional institutions such as marriage and family, etc. People embrace the delusion that they can identify as whatever they want, even if it directly contradicts God's design for us.

 • The abandonment of the true God.
-Consider the outright denial of God, the apostasy in the Church, the lukewarm or abandoned practice of the faith by the majority, etc.
+Consider the outright denial of God, the apostasy in the Church, the lukewarm or abandoned practice of the faith by the majority, religious indifferentism (one religion is as good as the next), etc.

-• Serving false gods.
+• The serving of false gods.
 Materialism, secularism, the “sports” god, hedonism, the “sex” god, etc. have all taken the place of the true God for far too many.

 Humanity, as a whole, is not in a good place in its relationship to God.
 Yes, there are some (a faithful remnant) who take the message of the Gospel seriously and repent.
 However, for far too many there is indifference, apathy, ignorance, or outright opposition to God.